 Although they are tolerant of temperatures as low as 60°F (15.5°C), they should not be subjected to these for very long as this can cause adverse reactions in your plant.
 It would also benefit your plant if you could ensure it remained out of any cold drafts such as those received from an air vent or conditioning system.

 When it comes to humidity levels, Heartleaf philodendrons come from a natural habitat with high humidity levels.
-Although they are tolerant of the lower levels of humidity they receive in an indoor setting, it would be beneficial to keep the humidity levels at around 40%.
+Although they tolerate the lower humidity levels they receive in an indoor setting, it would be beneficial to keep the humidity levels at around 40%.
 Heartleaf philodendron grows best in higher humidity levels and will produce larger leaves in these conditions.

 If you live in a relatively arid area, you might need to mist your Heartleaf philodendron every few days to help with humidity levels.
 Humidity levels are of less concern in the winter months as Heartleaf philodendrons, but you should still avoid allowing your plant to dry out.